Efrat-Taig/integrate-lora-with-Background-Generation/README.md

 - A trained LoRA model (see our previous guide on LoRA training)
 - A compatible background generation model (model card [here](https://huggingface.co/briaai/BRIA-2.3-ControlNet-BG-Gen))
-- Required libraries and installation specified [here](https://huggingface.co/briaai/BRIA-2.3-ControlNet-BG-Gen)
+- Required libraries and installations specified [here](https://huggingface.co/briaai/BRIA-2.3-ControlNet-BG-Gen)
+- Recommended:
+  - Python 3.8+
+  - CUDA-compatible GPU with at least 8GB VRAM
 ## Important Note

 Remember that LoRA models must be connected to the same type of foundation model they were trained on.
 For example, a LoRA model trained on [Bria 2.3](https://huggingface.co/briaai/BRIA-2.3) can only be connected to other Bria 2.3-based models, not to SDXL or other model types.